Will My Guys Actually Use It? A Technician’s View of Jobber vs Housecall Pro Mobile Apps

 Can technicians collect payment through the mobile apps?

 Yes, both Jobber and Housecall Pro process credit card payments directly through the mobile apps.
-Technicians can enter card information manually, use card readers that connect via smartphone audio jack or Bluetooth, or send customers a payment link via text/email for later payment.
+Technicians can enter card information manually, use card readers that connect via Bluetooth, or send customers a payment link via text or email for later payment.
 Both platforms integrate with Stripe or similar payment processors.
 Processing fees are identical (2.9% + $0.30 per transaction for standard credit cards).
-The mobile payment functionality is equally strong on both platforms—this feature is not a differentiator.
-Choose based on other mobile workflow preferences, not payment processing capabilities.
+Mobile payment functionality is equally strong on both platforms — this feature is not a differentiator between them.
+Choose based on other mobile workflow priorities, not payment processing capabilities.